JennEYoon/datasciY/wip2-classes/udemy-ds/Readme.md

 ## Udemy.com -- Python Data Science and Machine Learning Bootcamp

+### Author: Jennifer E Yoon in Leesburg, Virginia

+#### Active Learning Period: 2019 March - July

 ### My practice exercises

 I really enjoyed this class.
 If you do most of the exercises from scratch in a new Jupyter notebook, instead of only watching the vieos, you will become a competent user of basic data science libraries (Jupyter notebook/shell, numpy, pandas, matplotlib and sklearn).
 One friend found this class to be unfulfilling because it does not examine much math or the logic of  algorithms used in the libraries.
 I like it just fine for quickly learning the most useful Python library commands for doing Machine Learning.
 It's a beginner version of Jake VanderPlas's Python Data Science Handbook.